mdorn/apigee-gcp-signed-url-example/docs/article_source.md

 To help you explore the solution proposed here, I've provided a [repo](https://github.com/mdorn/apigee-gcp-signed-url-example) with Terraform code that deploys the following resources:

-* A service account with a binding to a custom IAM role that enables the service account to generate a signed URL and also read and write from a storage bucket.
+* A **service account** with a binding to a custom IAM role that enables the service account to generate a signed URL and also read and write from a storage bucket.
-* A Cloud Storage bucket without public access enabled, and an IAM binding that gives access to the service account.
+* A **Cloud Storage bucket** without public access enabled, and an IAM binding that gives access to the service account.
 The bucket also includes an example file that can be downloaded with a signed URL.
-* A Cloud Function, written in Python, that signs the URL based on supplied bucket and object parameters, and an IAM binding that gives the service account the Cloud Run invoker role.
+* A **Cloud Function**, written in Python, that signs the URL based on supplied bucket and object parameters, and an IAM binding that gives the service account the Cloud Run invoker role.
 (It's a 2nd generation Cloud Function, and is thus based on [Cloud Run and Eventarc](https://cloud.google.com/functions/docs/concepts/version-comparison).)

-Two additional scripts deploy a proxy to your Apigee X environment showing how you might implement the solution in conjunction with Apigee.
+Two additional scripts deploy a proxy to an existing Apigee X environment showing how you might implement the solution in conjunction with Apigee.

 See the [`README`](https://github.com/mdorn/apigee-gcp-signed-url-example/blob/main/README.md) in the repo for deployment instructions and prerequisites.